The Disadvantage of Circuit Training: What to Consider

 Higher Risk of Injury

-Moreover, circuit training’s structure often involves little to no rest between exercises.
+circuit training’s structure often involves little to no rest between exercises.
 This relentless pace can cause fatigue to set in quickly, again increasing the likelihood of improper form and subsequent injuries.
-For those who have been inactive for a while, trying to jump straight into circuit training can be particularly daunting and risky.

 Potential for Overtraining

-Listening to your body and including rest days in your workout schedule is crucial.
-To prevent overtraining, avoid targeting the same muscle groups on consecutive days, giving your body time to heal and strengthen.
-A well-thought-out plan and balanced approach help maximize the benefits of circuit training while minimizing risks.
+Listening to your body and including rest days in your workout schedule is important.
+To prevent overtraining, avoid targeting the same muscle groups on consecutive days, giving your body time to may support recovery from and strengthen.

 Requires More Space and Equipment